 When ordering medallions, Secretary of State offices must provide NASS with a written summary of the criteria used to select the award recipient (instructions provided with medallion request form), along with the tentative date and location of the presentation.
 This information becomes a part of the association's historical records.

-The Committee on Awards receives an annual, state-by-state summary listing the recipients of the NASS Medallions during the year and makes this information available to members at the NASS summer conference.
+The NASS Executive Board receives an annual, state-by-state summary listing the recipients of the NASS Medallions during the year.